tk3369/SASLib.jl/README.md

   :column_offsets       => [0, 8, 40, 50, 60, 70, 80, 16, 24, 32]
 ```

-Number of columns and rows are returned as in `:ncols` and `:nrows` respectively.

 The data, reference by `:data` key, is represented as a Dict object with the column symbol as the key.

 ```juia